influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

 ### Execute an SQL query

-Get started with one of the following tools for querying data stored in an InfluxDB Cloud Dedicated database:
+Get started with one of the following tools for querying data stored in an {{% cloud-name %}} database:

 - **Flight SQL clients**: Use language-specific (Python, Go, etc.) clients to execute queries in your terminal or custom code.
 - **influx3 CLI**: Send SQL queries from your terminal command-line.
 - **Grafana**: Query InfluxDB v3 with the [FlightSQL Data Source plugin](https://grafana.com/grafana/plugins/influxdata-flightsql-datasource/) and connect and visualize data.

-For this example, use the following query to select all the data written to the **get-started** bucket between
+For this example, use the following query to select all the data written to the **get-started** database between
 {{% influxdb/custom-timestamps-span %}}
 **2022-01-01T08:00:00Z** and **2022-01-01T20:00:00Z**.
 {{% /influxdb/custom-timestamps-span %}}